juliencaulet/app-collection-manager/site-description.md

 - JWT for authentication state management

 ### Backend
-- Node.js with Express/Fastify for API development
+- Python with FastAPI for high-performance API development
+  - Virtual environment for dependency isolation and management
+  - Requirements.txt for package version control
+  - Development and production environment configurations
-- TypeScript for consistent type safety across the stack
+- Type hints and Pydantic for type safety and data validation
 - RESTful API architecture with standardized endpoints:
   - Collection-specific endpoints for each media type
   - CRUD operations for collection items